 Orchestra is a performing ensemble, which continues to extend technical skills leading to "hands-on" performance of representative string and symphony orchestra literature.
 Style, technical execution, ensemble playing and interpretation and critical analysis are aspects of study leading to two (2) or more public performances per year.
-Outstanding instrumentalists will also have an opportunity to qualify for individual performance opportunities as potential participants in honors ensembles, which may include: Honors Orchestra, District Orchestra, Regional Orchestra and All-State Orchestra.
-Orchestras meets daily during the school day with limited additional rehearsals scheduled outside of school as needed.
+Outstanding instrumentalists will also have an opportunity to qualify for individual performance opportunities as potential participants in honors ensembles, which may include Honors Orchestra, District Orchestra, Regional Orchestra and All-State Orchestra.
+Li mited additional rehearsals may be scheduled outside of school as needed.